 A soft fork is any change that is backward compatible.
 When a soft fork takes place, older nodes (computers that connect to the cryptocurrency’s network) will still recognize new transactions as being valid.
 However, any blocks that are mined will be considered invalid by the updated nodes.

-This means that, in order to be successful, soft forks require the majority of the network’s hash power.
-Otherwise, they risk being the smallest chain and becoming orphaned from the Network, essentially becoming a “hard fork.”
+This means that, to be successful, soft forks require the majority of the network’s hash power.
+Otherwise, they risk being the smallest chain and becoming orphaned from the network, essentially becoming a “hard fork.”